 You can also add a bit of shredded Monterey jack and sharp cheddar cheese on the top for the last 30 minutes to melt if you want it extra ooey gooey.

-- Cover and cook again on high for 1-2 hours until noodles are as soft as you desire.
+- Cover again and cook on low for 1-2 hours or until noodles are as tender as you’d like.

 Serve this as a side dish or main entree this week!
+You can even transfer it to a cast iron pan and transform it into pizza mac and cheese too.
 Let us know what you think below.

 Both are good, just depends on your preference.
 If you want to double this recipe there shouldn’t be an issue, I’d just use a large 10 quart pot.